 By: Tina Walczak & Cam Schreiner

-In our recent Instagram life, we discussed personal branding vs company branding, and if your personal brand can hurt your corporate/business brand.
+In our recent Instagram live, we discussed personal branding vs company branding, and if your personal brand can hurt your corporate/business brand.
 We were approached by our followers with the following questions:

 - Have you done anything in the past that might be a conflict from your personal vs corporate brand?

 - Are you worried that your personal brand is affecting your company brand negatively?

 - How personal should you get?
 Know your audience.

 Cam is a designer who works with Hiilite, and Tina Walczak also works with Hiilite as the Chief Design officer.
 We were both chatting the other day about how we would do our work for free because of how much we love what we do, and how much we love helping people in any way we can.

 So, “How does one’s personal brand affect the company brand and vice versa?”

 Before we hire anyone at Hiilite, we look at every candidate’s social media profile to see if they are a good cultural fit, and how they may affect our brand.
 We look at what they post, how they post, and how often they post and what their follower count is.

 Does it Affect Your Company Brand if Your Personal Brand is Different?

 Let’s use Tesla as an example and how Elon’s personal choice affected his company branding.